norepy0317/Project-2-fr/README.md

 bash
 Copy code
 python hurricane_ranking.py

-The system will display a ranked list of hurricanes based on their severity and location.
+The system will display a ranked list of hurricanes based on their severity and name.

 4. Structure of the Code
 The project follows a simple, systematic structure to ensure readability and maintainability.
 Below is a high-level diagram of the code structure: